-Tracking identifiers give each material unit a unique identity—think of it as a social security number for items.
-With serial numbers, you can track where the material has been all the way from delivery to storage and usage.
+Tracking identifiers like barcodes are a must-have.
+They provide each material unit with a unique identity—think of it as a social security number for items.
+With these unique serial numbers, you can track material from procurement, delivery to storage and usage.

 Several common identifiers used in industries are: